 Dino's Lounge & Restaurant

-The basement of this bar is home to Wisconsin's oldest bowling alley, although, unfortunately, it's only open to the public on Wednesday nights.
-But upstairs in the bar -- which is open daily -- young hipsters and aging regulars alike come together for cheap beer in a cozy, and truly old-school Milwaukee, setting.
+The basement of this bar is home to a vintage bowling alley that's open to the public on Wednesday nights.
+The bar is open daily and offers seemingly bottomless taps in an old-school Milwaukee setting.

 Linneman's Riverwest Inn